camurria/GW_Data_Plotter/docs/source/get_data.rst

 to download a few examples of glitches.
 A good source to get the full list of known glitches (with their GPS times of occurrence) in the first three observing runs is the `GravitySpy Zenodo repository`_.
+Note that the current examples are specific to the LIGO-Hanford detector only.

 Data handling